 Damage caused by wear and tear or poor maintenance of the sewer line is not covered.
 A certified sewer specialist's examination can help you discover potential problems with your sewage system.

-Preventing Tree Root Damage in Your Sewer Line
+Stop Tree Roots in Your Sewer Line

 The best way to handle tree root damage in your sewer line is to prevent this situation from ever happening.

 Avoid tree roots by planting trees a safe distance away from existing pipe.
 Your plumber can help you determine the location of your sewer line so you can plant larger trees in better locations.

 Certain trees are more likely to put out roots that can damage your sewer line than others, so planting sewer-friendly trees in your yard can also protect your sewer line from future damage.

 If you are concerned about the age or condition of your sewer line, your plumber can perform a video inspection to determine whether the pipe could be susceptible to damage or deterioration and might benefit from replacement with a more durable and root-resistant material.